alexpinheirosoares/medium-articles/gitops-fish/intro.md

 This series promises to guide you through the multifaceted realms of GitOps, ensuring that you're not just scratching the surface but delving deep into its foundational principles.

-I will continually link back to this introduction, ensuring you have a reference point, and can see how each new piece fits into the overarching narrative.
-Stay tuned because this exploration promises to be enlightening, informative, and instrumental in guiding GitOps endeavours.
+I will continually link back to this introduction, ensuring you have a reference point and can see how each new piece fits into the overarching narrative.
+Stay tuned because this exploration promises enlightening, informative, and instrumental in guiding GitOps endeavours.